kTag/ZILAnalysis/README.md

 ## What's Missing?

+Smart contract analysis (Scilla): for coins with smart contract, to be done properly it's very time consuming and so I won't describe it here.
+Just ping me on Telegram if you really want help on this
+What is implement vs vision: the best source for a quick feedback on what has been done and what remains to be done to reach the vision is usually the team behind the coin.
+I'll complete the analysis if I hear back from the team
-Smart contract analysis (Scilla) => time consuming and not significant What is implement vs vision => talk to the team Communication and marketing strategy: no interest to me, too easy to cheat the system
+Communication and marketing strategy: no interest to me, it's too easy to cheat the system

 ## Foreword

-I won't share buying decision here, if you really think it's important I might consider, please send me feedback through Telegram.
+I won't share buying decision here, if you really think it's important I might consider.
+Please send me feedback through Telegram.
 I do not want people to just jump to the buying decision and not read anything.
 That's against the principle of crypto (do your research, always verify).

 Information is correct as of June 2019

-If you found this useful don't hesitate to tip me:
+If you found this useful don't hesitate to tip me: 1BqQpu5x5BgzU4gc65ThRhtmsxP8va63T2 (that's BTC only)

-Any improvment, suggestion welcome through pull request or raise an issue ticket if it's too technical for you!

 [FAQ]: FAQ.png "FAQ Image"
 [Whitepaper]: Whitepaper.png "Whitepaper image"